---

 $$

-This define a non-linear system of $K$ equations with $K$ unknown
+This defines a non-linear system of $K$ equations with $K$ unknown

 parameters ($\beta$) that is in particular used when fitting a Poisson